Community, Culture, Language, Family

 Krajanský časopis Klokan was founded in 1995 and his name was given by the then club treasurer Mr. Josef Netolický.

-Kangaroo publishes once a month, informs about events, brings news from home or important information from consulates, publishes interesting articles, entertainment, and classifieds.
+Klokan publishes once a month, informs about events, brings news from home or important information from consulates, publishes interesting articles, entertainment, and classifieds.
 From the beginning of 2011, Kangaroo also has its full-color electronic version, and e-mail and web pages get more readers as "eKlokan".
-Since June 2012, the Kangaroo is expanding with a separate 4-page attachment for kids - the Kangaroo.
-Kangaroo is published in Czech and Slovak alternately.
+Since June 2012, the Kangaroo is expanding with a separate 4-page attachment for kids - Klokanek.
+Klokanek is published in Czech and Slovak alternately.

 Czech School of Perth